Tips & tricks

 Restoring document icons

-When you install FreeOffice 2021, the icons for common document formats such as DOCX, XLSX and PPTX are assigned to FreeOffice.
+The icons for common document formats such as DOCX, XLSX and PPTX are assigned to FreeOffice when you install it.
 If you do not like our icon style, you can easily restore the previous icons by running this script: